 Some people feel more comfortable having an attorney handle certain processes with their workers’ compensation claim because of a lawyer’s extensive understanding of the law and how much more effective they are at handling legal issues.
 You should know that you are well within your rights to hire an attorney to help you with your workers’ compensation claim, as well as to guide you through the process of changing doctors if necessary.

-At Helton, Cody & Associates, PLLC, we have more than two decades of experience guiding residents of Hickory and western North Carolina through legal processes, including making requests to change doctors for medical treatments.
+At Law Office of Lyndon R. Helton, PLLC, we have more than two decades of experience guiding residents of Hickory and western North Carolina through legal processes, including making requests to change doctors for medical treatments.

 When you obtain our services, we will contact the insurance adjuster for approval to attempt to negotiate a change of physician.
 If the adjuster refuses, we will then file to change your physician with the Industrial Commission.
 Though the Industrial Commission has the final word on your treatment, our attorneys can help the agency see your side of the story and the rationale behind requesting a change in doctors.